March 31, 2021, Update:

 When you contact your lender, tell them you are interested in applying for a PPP loan with the SBA.
 These loans are going to be based on credit.
 If you do not have a lending relationship with a bank, you can seek one out, but you may be sent to the back of the line as a new customer.
 Banks will originate the loans and the SBA will guarantee the loans 100%.
 The SBA is partnering with the banks to get this money out to the public.

-Required documentation includes 2019 payroll records or your most recent 12 months of payroll records.
+Required documentation includes 2020 or 2019 payroll records or your most recent 12 months of payroll records.
 Identify a monthly average based on the last 12 months of the 2019 records.
-Special rules regarding self-employed individuals will hopefully soon be forthcoming; they likely will equate your average monthly income from professional services provided during the past year as a proxy language.
 One can multiply this average by 2.5 for the total amount of the loan related to payroll.

 The PPP loan amount can also cover monthly rent/mortgage, health benefits, insurance, utilities for your business office, and other fixed existing debts that otherwise cannot be paid due to COVID-19.
 The term of the loan can be up to 10 years.
 Interest rates start at 1% for businesses and non-profits.

-The benefit of a PPP loan is that eight weeks of expenses can be forgiven—that is to say you do not have to repay it—so long as at least 75% of expenses relate to payroll.
+The benefit of a PPP loan is that eight weeks, or 24 weeks, of expenses can be forgiven—that is to say you do not have to repay it—so long as at least 60% of expenses relate to payroll and the balance (at least 40%) is used for approved non-payroll expenses.
 If you subsequently fire or cut pay of any employees, the amount of loan forgiveness will be reduced.
 Accountants suggest that if you aim to have the loan forgiven, be prepared to provide an accounting showing that the funds were disbursed according to the program requirements.
-It is our understanding that the eight-week timeline begins the moment you receive the funds.
-This means you have eight weeks to spend the money and to keep employees on the payroll.
+The loan period begins the moment you receive your payment.
+For loans opened after June 5, 2020, you may elect to have 24 weeks of payroll payments, or you can stay with the original eight weeks.
+You have to apply for your forgiveness within 10 months after the end of the covered period (eight or 24 weeks).
+The eight-week or 24-week timeline begins the moment you receive the funds.
+This means you have eight weeks or 24 weeks to spend the money and to keep employees on the payroll.
 This may not work with your return to work timing.
-If you apply and get the money, you can always decline the money if the timing doesn’t work for you, or you can keep the loan and pay all of it back within the next two years.
+If you apply and get the money, you can always decline the money if the timing doesn’t work for you, or you can keep the loan and pay all of it back within the next five years.

-Here is the SBA webpage regarding this financial assistance option, posted as of April 27, 2020.
+Here is the SBA webpage regarding this financial assistance option, updated as of January 8, 2021.
 It provides more information about the PPP and EIDL.

 3. Economic Injury Disaster Loan

-EIDL loans are long-term, low-interest loans that must be paid back.
+EIDL loans are long-term, low-interest loans, some of which must be paid back.
+There is a $1,000 grant available that does not need to be repaid.
 In addition, you can apply for a $10,000 advance to help keep you on your feet that does not have to be paid back.